Konstantin-Bakalov/Hearthrate/README.md

 ## Deployment on AWS

-The client is deployed on a EC2 instance with a SSL certificate.
+The client is deployed on an EC2 instance with a SSL certificate.
 The server runs on CloudFront.
 Images are stored in S3.

 ## Installation